 In BC, there are two types of quota:

 The British Columbia Chicken Marketing Board works collaboratively with Chicken Farmers of Canada to ensure consumers have access to affordable, healthy chicken that is grown to industry standards.
-If you would like to learn more about the Chicken Squad or about supply management, please contact the British Columbia Chicken Marketing Board at 604-859-2811 or by filling out a form on our website.
+If you would like to learn more about the Chicken Squad or about supply management, please contact the British Columbia Chicken Marketing Board at 604-859-2811 or by fill out a contact form on our website.
 BC Chicken is a non-profit organization that works to regulate the production and marketing of chicken in BC.
 For the latest news and updates, follow us on YouTube, Facebook, and Twitter.